deeplearning4j/deeplearning4j/architecture.md

 This tool is similar to L2 regularization, which also ensures that weights don't get too big.

 It's important to note that the parameters of each layer in a multilayer network, including the output layer, are added up and averaged.

+### job coordination

+Job coordination is central to the distributed training of neural nets, the method by which many workers nodes can act in concert.
+Its leitmotif is internode communication.
+In Deeplearning4j, job coordination depends on Zookeeper and Hazelcast.

+The procedure is best described with an example.
+When you start your master node, it spawns local workers to enable multithreaded work.
+The master spins out workers according to the number of cores available to the server.

+Job coordination monitors the jobs assigned to each worker.
+Each job is associated with a minibatch.
+Workers, as they complete their jobs, will "heartbeat" back to the master to signal their availability.
+They also separately update a state tracker when its work is completed.

+Job coordination, in this case, also notifies the master of job failure, in which case the master can retry.
+One example of job failure would be a matrix multiplication error, which will send a signal to shut down training on the worker where the error occurred.
+These types of errors result from misconfiguration -- i.e. the number of inputs is unequal to the columns in the data -- and it happens early.
+Training typically should not fail in the middle.

+Job coordination is set up with an actor network runner, which is responsible for starting the Akka cluster and connecting with the nodes in the cluster.
+It handles the instantiation and training of neural nets.

+Zookeeper acts as the central store for configuration; it's what the system uses to bootstrap and connect with Akka and Hazelcast.
+When workers start, they conduct service discovery, locate the master on a given host, and retrieve the config from that master.
+The configuration determines the neural network architecture.

+Configuration will create a single-threaded network at each node, an acutal deep-belief network or restricted Boltzmann machine.
+The conf contains metadata about where the master is, the absolute path to the master actor, or parameter server.
+The parameter server functions as the source of truth, or current best model, for all nodes.